 New year, new marriage.
 Well, sort of.
-Whether you just got hitched in 2016 or are coming up on your 10-year anniversary, it’s never too early (or too late) to start working on your relationship and building toward a healthier, happier future together.
+Whether you just got hitched or are coming up on your 10-year anniversary, it’s never too early (or too late) to start working on your relationship and building toward a healthier, happier future together.
 But exactly what goals should you set, and more importantly, how in the world will you actually get yourselves to stick to them?
-That, couples, is the question.
+That, couples, is the million-dollar question.

 Vow to say five positive things for every negative remark toward your spouse, recommends Sherman.
 Not only will this help nip the negativity in the bud, but it will also build both of you up and encourage you to focus on the good in each other—as opposed to dwelling on the not so good.

-Play the appreciation game
+Play the Appreciation Game

 “Dream up something unique to do together in the bedroom, make a plan at least a week out and let your partner know something special is coming.”
-Drop hints along the way (sexting works well!) until the big, unforgettable night.
+Drop hints along the way (sexting works well) until the big, unforgettable night.
 “The elements of surprise and anticipation that this helps create are critical to a lasting, powerful sexual relationship.”

-According to marriage and family therapist Alicia Taverner, LMFT, owner of Rancho Counseling, the best New Year's resolution for couples is to fight fair.
+According to marriage and family therapist, Alicia Taverner, LMFT, owner of Rancho Counseling, the best New Year's resolution for couples is to fight fair.

-“This means refraining from things like name calling, criticism, attacking personality or character traits and bringing up past issues into a current fight.
+“This means refraining from things like name-calling, criticism, attacking personality or character traits, and bringing up past issues into a current fight.
 You want to fight about the topic at hand and discuss it until you feel there is resolution or an agreement to disagree.”